KMulji/NYT-Website/_team/Grace.md

 name: Grace Kapaiko
 position: Reintegration Programs
 image: pictures/Grace.jpg
-duties: In charge of creating and running the homes reintegration programs.
+duties: NYT provides for the rescue, rehabilitation, reintegration and re-socialization of street boys.
+The
+    needs provided are temporal-shelter, medical care, food, education, clothing, counseling and psychosocial support within and outside the institution after successful reintegration.
 vision: Driven by the need to have children reconnected back to their families and communities
 ---